unraid/docs/docs/unraid-os/manual/storage-management.md

 - **reconstruct write** (a.k.a.Turbo write)

 To change it, click on the option you want, then the Apply button.
-The effect should be immediate to you can change it at any time
+The effect should be immediate so you can change it at any time

 The different modes and their implications are discussed in more detail below